-Certain funds received from the State Department of Education for capital projects and improvements, as well as certain resources set aside for repayment of debt, are considered restricted assets because they are maintained separately and their use is limited.
-The Public School Capital Projects, Fleet Renewal, and Bonds and Warrants fund sources are used to report proceeds that are restricted for use in various construction projects and the purchase of school buses.
+Certain funds received from the State Department of Education for capital projects and improvements, as well as certain resources set aside for repayment of debt, included in cash and cash equivalents on the financial statements, are considered restricted assets because they are maintained separately, and their use is limited.
+The Public School Capital Projects, Fleet Renewal, and Bonds and Warrants proceeds are restricted for use in various construction projects and the purchase of school buses.
 The Debt Service Fund is used to report resources set aside to pay the principal and interest on debt as it become due.